SixLabors/docs/articles/imagesharp.drawing/annotations.md

 ```

 Keep annotation geometry in image coordinates.
 If you need a local coordinate system for a panel or inset, use `CreateRegion(...)` or a saved transform.

+Prefer translucent fills for highlighting because they preserve the source image context.
+Use an outline pen or text stroke when the annotation must remain readable over both light and dark image regions.

 ## Related Topics